Gardens, (Green) Squares, and Parks in Paris

 Built on an abandoned SNCF building, the eco-responsible place may not be worth crossing the city for, but if you’re in the area looking for some quiet and calm, don’t hesitate to head down to this terrace.

-Address: 63 Quarter Rue Riquet
+Address: 63 Quai Riquet

 Find more things to do in the 18th arrondissement.